ludeeus/reporeleaser/README.md

 reporeleaser --token aaabbbccc111222333 --repo reporeleaser --release minor
 ```

-This example will create a new release for `` with this information:
+This example will create a new release for `reporeleaser` with this information:

 #### Tag name